GiuDiMax/Letterboxd_statistics/README.md

 - Run main.py.

 ## Bugs
-- TV episodes are not scraped;
+- TV episodes are not fully scraped;
 - Ratings are not updated if they change.